South-Walker/AttCRISPR/README.md

 python AttCRISPRDemo.py WT
 ```
 where WT can be replaced by ESP and SP, which means using the corresponding data set (wild-type SpCas9, enhanced SpCas9 and Cas9-High Fidelity, respectively).
-This work will take a lots of time, and that why we suggest you to custom your own script and run it in parallel.
+This work will take a lot of time, and that is why we suggest you customise your own script and run it in parallel.

-### Main files and directorys description
+### Main files and directories description
 * [Train/TrainCNN.py](https://github.com/South-Walker/AttCRISPR/blob/master/Train/TrainCNN.py) and
 [Train/TrainRNN.py](https://github.com/South-Walker/AttCRISPR/blob/master/Train/TrainRNN.py),
 contain the code of the model's architecture in spatial and temporal domain respectively.